AdobeDocs/experience-manager-65.en/help/assets/indesign.md

 1. Locate the configuration **[!UICONTROL Day CQ Link Externalizer]**.
 Click **[!UICONTROL Edit]** to open.
 1. Link Externalizer settings help create absolute URLs for the [!DNL Experience Manager] deployment and for the [!DNL InDesign Server].
 Use **[!UICONTROL Domains]** field to specify the host name for the [!DNL Adobe InDesign Server].
 Click **Save**.

-   In absolute URLs, you must use `localhost` as the host name for your local, author, and publish instances.
+   In absolute URLs, use `localhost` as the host name for your local (author) instance, and host name or IP address for the publish instance as shown in the following illustration.

    ![Link externalizer setting](assets/link-externalizer-config.png)